Penetration Depth Calculator

 • Risk: Porosity from keyhole collapse - use trailing gas

 Focus position critically affects power density and penetration.
-The optimization curve shows:
+The reference curve shows:

 • At Surface (0mm): Maximum power density, but shallow penetration due to surface reflection